Vyral/derek-lockett/_posts/2019-03-12-let-me-be-your-title-and-escrow-guide.md

 Beyond that, iBuyers and other disruptors have emerged onto the scene.
 In short, real estate today is virtually unrecognizable to what things were like even just a decade ago.&nbsp;

 But even with all of these changes taking place, there are still a couple of things that remain constant: title and escrow.
-In fact, title and escrow has stayed so consistent that even those of us within the industry are beginning to tire of the same old song and dance.
+In fact, title and escrow have stayed so consistent that even those of us within the industry are beginning to tire of the same old song and dance.

 {% include pullquote.html %}